Tag: Steve D’Agostino

 Photo by Rob Harris @ Metamatic

-JOHN FOXX and STEVE D’AGOSTINO supported by visual artist KARBORN gave a live world premiere of their latest work ‘Evidence Of Time Travel’ for The British Film Institute as part of their ‘Sci-Fi: Days Of Fear & Wonder’ season at London’s South Bank.
+John Foxx and Steve D’Agostino supported by visual artist Karborn gave a live world premiere of their latest work ‘Evidence Of Time Travel’ for The British Film Institute as part of their ‘Sci-Fi: Days Of Fear & Wonder’ season at London’s South Bank.

-Described as “a unique investigation of the terrors and pleasures of temporal displacement.
-A sinister sonic architecture of drum-machine-music and analogue synthesizers”, the stoic ‘Film One’ from the B-side of ‘Underpass’ is perhaps a good reference point to those more familiar with JOHN FOXX’s song based work.
 However, even that number sounds like a pop tune compared with much of the material that makes up ‘Evidence Of Time Travel’.
-Less immediate than its cousin and audio visual predecessor ‘B-Movie (Ballardian Video Neuronica)’, this live presentation put the work into context with KARBORN’s cut-up images and specially filmed sequences providing an appropriate backdrop for a drum machine dominated soundtrack.
+Less immediate than its cousin and audio visual predecessor ‘B-Movie (Ballardian Video Neuronica)’, this live presentation put the work into context with Karborn’s cut-up images and specially filmed sequences providing an appropriate backdrop for a drum machine dominated soundtrack.

-A well attended event, the audience appeared to fall into two distinct categories; the minority were youngsters who appeared to be film school students while judging by the sea of bald heads and grey hair, the majority were JOHN FOXX enthusiasts, unsure if this was a gig or a movie.
+A well attended event, the audience appeared to fall into two distinct categories; the minority were youngsters who appeared to be film school students while judging by the sea of bald heads and grey hair, the majority were John Foxx enthusiasts, unsure if this was a gig or a movie.
+Whatever, a number couldn’t resist attempting to clap whenever the things went a bit silent as part of the show.

 In some ways, this was very much a gig with Foxx positioned at the front doing octave shifts and attacking sweeps on his Roland workstation while D’Agostino handled an Organ Energizer semi-modular synthesizer, effects and electronic percussion.
 The addition of dialogue samples provided a distinct variation from the recorded version of ‘Evidence Of Time Travel’.